agungTuanany/Advanced-NodeJS-StephenGrider/chapter_01_the_internal_of_node/README.md

 calls the NodeJS C++ side and `libuv` decide to do expensive calculations outside of the event-loop entirely.

-Instead `libuv` make use (create of) something called a [thread-pool](#what-is-thread-pool-?).
+Instead `libuv` make use (create of) something called a [threadpool](#what-is-threadpool-?).
-So that means that in addition to that thread used for the event loop there are four other threads that can be used to offload expensive calculations that need to occur inside of application.
+So that means that in addition to that thread used for the event loop; there are four other threads that can be used to offload expensive calculations that need to occur inside of application.

-Many other functions include in the NodeJS standard library will automatically make use of this thread-pool.
+Many other functions include in the NodeJS standard library will automatically make use of this threadpool.

 Remember the CPU runs all the instructions inside of a thread one by one.
 So far thread had some line of instruction inside of it, that said run this code that takes one second to run and we have to wait one second for that code to run.
-So by using thread-pool we don't have to wait one second and do other things inside event-loop while calculations is occurring.
+So by using threadpool we don't have to wait one second and do other things inside event-loop while calculations is occurring.

-### What is thread-pool ?
+### What is Threadpool ?

-The thread-pool **is** a series of four threads that can be used for running computationally intensive tasks such as pbkdf2() function by default `libuv` creates four threads in this thread-pool.
+The threadpool **is** a series of four threads that can be used for running computationally intensive tasks such as pbkdf2() function by default `libuv` creates four threads in this threadpool.

-### What is uses of thread pool ?
+### What is uses of Threadpool ?

 It's useful for doing computationally intensive tasks. because if event-loop was responsible for doing expensive computational task only,  that means NodeJS